 We did this Cressbrook Dale walk on a grey, drizzly day.
 One of those days when it downpours all day long.
 We had initially written the day off as much need pyjama day, but come 1pm, we were all bouncing off the walls and needed to get out of the house.
 A Peak District family walk was in order!

 I opened our trusty OS Map and had a look for a short walk near to home that was in woodland; so at least the trees could provide a little bit of shelter.
 We could have gone to Padley Gorge and Longshaw Estate, or up in the woods behind Chatsworth House, but we fancied something a bit different.

-I spotted a very short loop walk in Cressbrook Dale that we hadn’t done before and it looked perfect.
+I spotted a very short loop walk in Cressbrook Dale, just past our Monsal Head circular walk, that we hadn’t done before and it looked perfect.
 So we donned our waterproof jackets and trousers, and wore wellies for a change (rather than hiking boots), and jumped in the car to Cressbrook Dale!

 What a beautiful walk we found!
 I love hearing the sound of the rain on the trees and it was so good to get out in the rain, even just for an hour.

 England is now in full lockdown.
 Please refer to the UK Government website for guidelines.
 Stay home and stay safe.
 We look forward to hopefully welcoming you back to the Peak District soon.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

 On all Peak District family walks it’s a good idea to have an Ordnance Survey paper map with you, even if you have your phone on you.
 For this walk you need the OS Explorer Active Map OL24 (White Peak).
 It’s also a good opportunity to show young kids the map features and get them started with map reading.

 TYPE OF WALK: An easy, circular walk, mostly through woodland.
 Not flat, with a slight decline and incline.